Aadhi-07/content-researching-agent/README.md

 An AI-powered research agent that automatically generates research reports and content ideas based on programming and technology topics.
 The agent integrates with Notion to create structured documents and can be triggered via webhook or API calls.

-## !!
-Make sure to customise the prompt!

-Make sure that you customise the agent prompts in the `main.py` file to suit your specific needs.
-The default prompts are designed for my own use cases, so you may need to adjust them for your specific topics and content formats.

 ## 🎯 Use Case

 This AI agent is designed for content creators in the programming and technology space.
 It: